owkin/FLamby/docs/quickstart.rst

 Benchmarking FL strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The command below allows to reproduce the article's results for a given seed:
+The command below allows to reproduce the article's results for a given seed aka:

-* train a model on the pooled dataset and evaluate it on all test sets (local and pooled)
+* train a model on the pooled dataset and evaluate it on all test sets (local and pooled).
-* train models on all local datasets and evaluate them on all test sets (local and pooled)
+* train models on all local datasets and evaluate them on all test sets (local and pooled).
-* train models in a federated way for all FL strategies with associated hyperparameters and evaluate them on all test sets (local and pooled)
+* train models in a federated way for all FL strategies with associated hyperparameters in corresponding config files and evaluate them on all test sets (local and pooled).

 The config files given in the repository (\ ``flamby/config_*.json``\ ) hold the different HPs sets used in the companion article for the FL strategies on the different datasets.
 The results are stored in the csv file specified either in the config file or with the --results-file-path option.

 .. code-block::

    cd flamby/benchmarks
    python fed_benchmark.py --config-file-path ../config_heart_disease.json --results-file-path ./test_res_0.csv --seed 0

+Note that 1. this script might take a long time for large datasets 2. the communication budget (the number of rounds used) might be insufficient for full convergence.
+For tighter control over the parameters return to subsection `Federated Learning training example`_. and follow instructions.

+For more details about how to reproduce results in the article go to :any:`reproducing`

 FL training and evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^